Sodium Oxybate Trials, Pediatric Research, and Narcolepsy Comorbidities in the News

 The survey, published early in 2021, asked children with narcolepsy, their parents, and their sleep specialists to clarify their most problematic symptoms, challenges, and comorbidities.5

-The data highlight the gap between what patients reported versus what their doctors and family members observed.
-For instance, their sleep specialists tended to rate issues with obtaining driver’s licenses and medication side effects as most concerning.
+The data highlights the gap between what patients reported versus what their doctors and family members observed.
+For instance, their sleep specialists tended to rate issues with obtaining driver’s licenses and side effects of medicine as most concerning.
 Meanwhile, patients themselves were more likely to express concern about issues with focus, memory, school, and anxiety.5

 New narcolepsy severity scale validated for use in children

-The Narcolepsy Severity Scale (NSS) has long been used to measure severity, frequency, and consequences of the 5 key symptoms of narcolepsy type 1 in adults: cataplexy, hallucinations, excessive daytime sleepiness (EDS), sleep paralysis, and sleep disruption.
+The Narcolepsy Severity Scale (NSS) has been used to measure how often and how severely a person experiences the 5 key symptoms of narcolepsy type 1 in adults, along with the impact of those symptoms:6

 Second settlement links childhood narcolepsy to European swine flu shot

 Last May, a 16-year-old girl in Ireland who received the vaccine at age 5 was awarded €1.2 million from the maker of the vaccine, GlaxoSmithKline (GSK).
-According to reports from her parents, she began falling asleep at mealtimes and taken lengthy after-school naps within the month following her shot.
-She was diagnosed with narcolepsy four years later.8
+According to reports from her parents, she began falling asleep at mealtimes and taking lengthy after-school naps within the month following her shot.
+She was diagnosed with narcolepsy 4 years later.8

 This is the second settlement paid out by GSK to a child who received the vaccine, then later developed narcolepsy.